The Missing Cross to Purity

 the more exhorting in the light, and in the spirit,

-in fellowship one with another.
+in fellowship with one another.

 as the manner of some was in the apostles' days,